-Total HOME funds available in FY 2024-2025 are \$9,014,365, comprising \$7,514,365 in new allocation, and \$1,500,000 in program income.
+Total HOME funds available in FY 2025-2026 are \$9,288,934, comprising \$7,288,934 in new allocation and \$2,000,000 in program income.

-The LACDA follows a distribution method approved by the County Board of Supervisors for HOME funding, whereby funds become available for use in the Urban County.
-A portion of HOME funds are allocated to the LACDA's Home Ownership Program (HOP) loans for closing costs and down payment assistance to income-eligible applicants.
-A second HOME funded program is the production and rehabilitation of affordable multi-family rental housing via LACDA's Notice of Funding Availability (NOFA).
+The LACDA follows a distribution method approved by the Board for HOME funding, whereby funds become available for use in the Urban County.
+A portion of HOME funds are allocated to the LACDA's HOP loans for closing costs and down payment assistance to income-eligible applicants.
+A second HOME-funded program is the production and rehabilitation of affordable multifamily rental housing via LACDA's NOFA.